vantage-sh/docs.vantage.sh/docs/connecting_temporal.md

 During the Temporal Cloud integration, Vantage prompts you to enter custom rates for Actions, Active Storage, and Retained Storage.
 By default, Vantage applies public pricing and the base rate for Actions (under 5M per month).
 If you exceed 5M Actions and don’t have a private rate card, you can calculate your blended rates by dividing your total costs by the usage on your bill.

 :::note
-Action rates are measured in millions of actions; Active and Retained Storage rates are measured in Gigabyte-Hours.
+Actions rates are measured in millions of actions; Active and Retained Storage rates are measured in Gigabyte-Hours.
 At this time, this integration does not account for any Actions included in the plan.
 :::

 If you have a custom rate for Temporal Cloud, you can enter your enterprise rate in the [integration settings](/connecting_temporal#vantage-console).
 Vantage multiplies your custom rates by the usage from the Temporal Cloud Usage API to calculate your costs.
-You can update your rates anytime on the [Settings page](/connecting_temporal#update-custom-rates).
+You can update your rates anytime on the [Settings page](/connecting_temporal#update-custom-rates) in Vantage.

 ## Connect Your Temporal Cloud Account

 ### Prerequisites

-Create a free Vantage account, then follow the steps below to integrate Temporal Cloud costs.
-You need the [Account Owner](https://docs.temporal.io/cloud/users#account-level-roles) role in Temporal Cloud to create a dedicated service account for the Vantage integration, assign it the Finance Admin role, and create the associated API key.
+- You need the [Account Owner](https://docs.temporal.io/cloud/users#account-level-roles) role in Temporal Cloud to create a dedicated service account for the Vantage integration, assign it the Finance Admin role, and create the associated API key.
 :::note
-Vantage uses the Finance Admin role from Temporal Cloud, which has the same permissions as Account Read-only users, with additional permissions to view [billing](https://docs.temporal.io/cloud/billing-and-cost) information and update payment information.
-Vantage will never perform any actions to change payment method.
+The Finance Admin role has the same permissions as Account Read-only users, with additional permissions to view [billing](https://docs.temporal.io/cloud/billing-and-cost) information and update payment information.
+Vantage will never perform any actions to change the payment method.
 It's recommended that you submit a feature request to Temporal Cloud for improved permission scoping, and Vantage will adopt fine-grained permissions if this becomes available.
 :::
+- Create a free Vantage account, then follow the steps below to integrate Temporal Cloud costs.

 ### Create the Connection